 - a.
-Return on Capital Employed (ROCE) 50% of the FY21 LTI grant - b.
-Absolute total shareholder return (ATSR) 25% of the FY21 LTI grant The ATSR performance hurdle and vesting schedule is the same as outlined in the FY22 LTI awards above. - c.
+Return on Capital Employed (ROCE) 50% of the FY21 LTI grant - The ROCE performance hurdle and vesting schedule is the same as outlined in the FY22 LTI awards above. - b.
+Absolute total shareholder return (ATSR) 25% of the FY21 LTI grant - The ATSR performance hurdle and vesting schedule is the same as outlined in the FY22 LTI awards above. - c.
 Strategic execution 25% of the FY21 LTI grant

 Realisation of the pre-determined agreed metrics that will demonstrate the achievement of United Malt's Strategic Plan.
-There are a variety of quantified metrics predominately designed to increase revenue or manage costs in the following key areas: Profitability and customer performance - realign and enhance our marketing and decision-making capabilities with a focus on
+There are a variety of quantified metrics predominately designed to increase revenue or manage costs in the following key areas:

-- customer efficiencies and increased profitability. - in Malt and beverage ingredient products. - Growth establishing and executing strategic growth opportunities.
+- Profitability and customer performance realign and enhance our marketing and decision-making capabilities with a focus on customer efficiencies and increased profitability. - Operating Model reposition our operating model to reflect the needs of United Malt as a stand-alone, listed Company involved in Malt and beverage ingredient products. - Growth establishing and executing strategic growth opportunities.